powerumc/umcDatetimePicker/README.md

 ## Project Description

-jQuery DateTimePicker Plugin is able to Choice the time on select options.
+jQuery umcDateTimePicker Plugin is able to choice the time on select options.

 ## Release History.

-- 2012/02/07 Just support option of select tag.
+- 2012-02-07 Just support option of select tag.
-- 2013/06/17 Move to github from codeplex.
+- 2013-06-17 Move to github from codeplex.

 ## Screenshot the umcDateTimePicker plugin.